abhi3700/eosio_gpkbattles_contracts/1_mainnet/gpkbattlesco/README.md

 		+ [x] if draw, then players get 1 more chance.
 If 2 times draw successively for 1 game_id, then the round is dumped.
 And the card is available for selection in the cardwallet
 		+ [x] if nodraw, then winner receives 4 cards with 1 as winning reward, whereas the loser receives 2 cards with 1 losing card (any by shuffle) & the cards are disbursed using `disndcards` ACTION.
 So, total 2 actions i.e. `play` >> `disndcards`

+> NOTE: the cards are disbursed back to the escrow contract itself, not the simpleassets contract because of simplicity in GUI.
+Here, the player doesn't have to go back to simpleassets wallet table i.e. `sassets` rather in the game screen the player's cards are visible in gpkbatescrow's  `cardwallet` table.

 ## About
 * contract name - `gpkbattlesco`